ondenman/recipe-scraper/README.md

 I set myself the task of writing a scraper.

-I chose to scrape [BBC Food](http://www.bbc.co.uk/food/).
+I chose to scrape recipes [BBC Food](http://www.bbc.co.uk/food/).
 The site has been in the [news](http://www.bbc.co.uk/news/uk-36308976) recently and I thought it would make a good place to practice as the BBC has a well structured site.

 The idea was to scrape a list of URLs before scraping the recipes from each URL in turn and storing them in a JSON file.